-Capital Market: Senate receives 3 bills from SEC - Nigeria Today
+Capital Market: Senate Receives 3 Bills From SEC - Nigeria Today

 “As such we will be able to help our people to provide employment, fight poverty and create wealth.
 I want to assure you that this report will not just lie without anything being done on them.
 We want to promise you that you can start counting, we will start the process and hopefully, very soon we will be able to pass these bills,” he said.

-The post Capital Market: Senate receives 3 bills from SEC appeared first on BusinessDay : News you can trust.
+The post Capital Market: Senate Receives 3 Bills From SEC appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share